abhati27/ReliaNet/README.md

   This command tests the reliable_transfer.py sending the `test_data.txt` file over an unreliable connection with a 5% packet loss rate and a 100ms delay.

+  You can replace 'test_data.txt' with any other file you would like to send and test.

 2. You can view the available options and parameters for the `tester.py` script by running:

   python3 tester.py --help